cnobile2012/Python-TFT/README.rst

 MicroPython
 -----------

-Create you package as desribe above.
+Create you package as describe above.

 .. code-block:: bash